-As Appalachian State University’s Bridge Strategic Plan 2021-2022 represents a roadmap to strengthen our efforts in pursuit of a shared vision, and is designed to help us emerge from the global pandemic as a better university — stronger, more resilient and better prepared for the future.
+Appalachian State University’s Bridge Strategic Plan 2021-2022 served as a roadmap to strengthen our efforts in pursuit of a shared vision, and was designed to help us emerge from the global pandemic as a better university — stronger, more resilient and better prepared for the future.

 Rationale and Process

-The Bridge Strategic Plan focuses on supporting the health and well-being of students, staff and faculty, maintaining academic excellence, and ensuring essential business operations while continuing our work toward inclusive excellence and sustainability.
-It is also an opportunity for the campus community to build on its collective resilience and strengths in order to innovate and thrive.
+The Bridge Strategic Plan focused on supporting the health and well-being of students, staff and faculty, maintaining academic excellence, and ensuring essential business operations while continuing our work toward inclusive excellence and sustainability.
+It was also an opportunity for the campus community to build on its collective resilience and strengths in order to innovate and thrive.

 We recognize that a post-pandemic world is likely to require new technologies, processes and expectations.
-Over the duration of this plan, we intend to observe, learn and adapt to prepare App State for any new demands on higher education.
+Over the duration of this plan, we observed, learned and adapted to prepare App State for any new demands on higher education.

 Campus Health, Safety, and Well-being